elena-kolomeets/CLI_Weather_API/README.md

 1. Create a free account at https://openweathermap.org/appid
 2. Configure your API key with 'config' command
-3. Check current weather with 'current' command providing city name (inside "" if the name consists of multiple words, like "Rio de Janeiro")
+3. Check current weather with 'current' command providing the city name (inside "" if the name consists of multiple words, like "Rio de Janeiro")

 Options:
 ```